dhildebrand11/tile-implementation-tools/README.md

     4b.
 Input zoom level you wish to use (only download one zoom level at a time).

     4c.
-Choose Map Theme (optional (the theme used for the banff map is Carto - Light)).
+Choose Map Download Server (optional (the server used for the banff map is Carto - Light)).

     4d.
 Press the Download Tiles button at the bottom of the page.